 These services make the following three changes to Minnesota’s home and community-based services (HCBS) waivers:

-No. We designed the new employment services to help us better support competitive, integrated employment.
+No. We designed the employment services to help us better support competitive, integrated employment.
 They are about adding, not taking away options.
-Sheltered workshops and subminimum wages will remain an option.
-Work crews or enclaves will, however, have a maximum staffing ratio of 1:6.
+Center-based services and subminimum wages will remain an option.
+Work crews will, however, have a maximum staffing ratio of 1:6.

-Yes.
-DT&H day services, structured day services and adult day services must be authorized and reimbursed on a 15-minute unit basis when agencies provide the employment services during the same day as these new services.
-So, all Tuesday units of DT&H would need to be in 15-minute units.
-On other days (when agencies do not provide employment services) the person might receive full-day or partial-day DT&H units.
+No. DT&H day services, structured day services and adult day services must be authorized and reimbursed in 15-minute units when agencies provide the employment services during the same day.
+So, all units of DT&H would need to be in 15-minute units.
+On other days (when agencies do not provide employment services), the person might receive full-day or partial-day DT&H units.

 The lead agency determines the service-delivery ratio for each service based on level of need and the given employment activity.
 Lead agencies authorize a single ratio for service delivery under each service: